-It is very important to me as an instructor, that everyone feels they can continue felting afterwards with confidence.
-A successful workshop, is when the participants have enjoyed themselves while learning, and walk away enabled & inspired to continue needle felting.
+It is important that everyone can continue felting with confidence.
+A successful workshop is when the participants have enjoyed themselves while learning, & walk away enabled & inspired to continue needle felting.

 “Artist Secrets Revealed” As an instructor I believe that everyone has potential to learn.

 Kits are available & special projects can be commissioned: firstname.lastname@example.org